zvada/gracc/docs/dev-docs/raw-records.md

 ### Resource

-Resources are transformed into a `<description>:<value>` map in the Resource field.
-The description is transformed to make it a valid field name (spaces and dots are converted to dashes).
-Other properties are flattened into the Resource map as `<description>_<property_name>:<property_value>`.
+Resources are transformed into a `<description>:<value>` map.
+The description is transformed to make it a valid field name (spaces and dots are converted to dashes) prefixed with `Resource_`.
+Other properties are flattened as `Resource_<description>_<property_name>:<property_value>`.

+The special Resource `ResourceType` is moved directly to the top level.
+ResourceType `BatchPilot` is renamed `Payload` due to the former being misleading.

-TimeDuration and TimeInstant elements are likewise put in `<type>:<value>` maps in their respective fields.
+TimeDuration and TimeInstant elements are likewise put in `<type>:<value>` maps with their respective prefixes.
 Durations are converted to seconds, discrete times are ISO8601 strings.

 ### Other